brxndxnpx/VBA/VBXL/Modules/Arry/README.md

     - The array to reference.

 **Returns**
-- The number of items in the array. `Long`
+- `Long`: The number of items in the array.

 ---